R-kill-9/Hacking-Notes/Privilege Escalation & Post-Explotation/Windows/Active Directory/SMB Relay.md

-**SMB Relay** is a type of attack that targets the Server Message Block (SMB) protocol used primarily for providing shared access to files, printers, and serial ports in a network.
+SMB Relay is an attack that abuses the **Server Message Block (SMB)** protocol, which is commonly used in Windows networks to share files, printers, and other resources.

-The attack involves intercepting and relaying SMB authentication attempts to another SMB server, allowing an attacker to gain unauthorized access or execute commands with the victim's credentials.
+The attacker takes advantage of the way SMB authentication works.
+Instead of stealing a password, the attacker **impersonates the legitimate SMB server** and then **relays** the victim’s authentication attempt to a real server to gain access.

 ## Key Concepts